 AdobeRGB color profile has a broad range of colors.
 AdobeRGB color profile is supported in cameras as well.
-AdobeRGB color profile is excellent for editing the images, and it is widely supported across the various digital cameras and photo editing software.
-However, this profile is not suitable for sharing the photos on the web because most of the web browsers work on sRGB color profile and not on AdobeRGB.
+AdobeRGB color profile is excellent for editing images, and it is widely supported across various digital cameras and photo editing software.
+However, this profile is not suitable for sharing photos on the web because most of web browsers work on sRGB color profiles and not on AdobeRGB.
 Hence image might look dull.

 ProPhotoRGB color profile has the highest range of colors.
 It consists of an extensive range of colors that are beyond the visualization of human eyes.
 ProPhotoRGB color profile is used for high-end image editing.
-Similar to AdobeRGB color profile, the ProPhotoRGB color profile is not suitable for the web and sharing the images but perfect for advanced level photo editing.
+Similar to AdobeRGB color profile, the ProPhotoRGB color profile is not suitable for the web and sharing images but is perfect for advanced-level photo editing.

 Which Color profile you should use for editing?